 Film: Snow Dogs

-Snow Dogs is the story of Ted Brooks, DDS (Cuba Gooding Jr.), a Miami dentist who discovers that he was adopted when he receives a letter informing him of the reading of his recently deceased mother's will, in Tolketna, Alaska.
-Once there, he discovers that he has inherited his mother's sled dogs, chief among them a temperamental husky named Demon.
+Snow Dogs a 2002 Disney comedy about Ted Brooks, DDS (Cuba Gooding Jr.), a Miami dentist who discovers that he was adopted when he receives a letter informing him of the reading of his recently deceased mother's will, in Tolketna, Alaska.
+Once there, he discovers that he has inherited his mother's sled dogs, chief among them a temperamental husky named Demon, and is falling for Barb (Joanna Bacalso), the local bartender and who was also a close friend of his biological mother.
 Ted must learn the trade or lose his pack to a crusty mountain man Thunder Jack Johnson (James Coburn).Though marketed as a wacky talking-animal comedy, it's actually more of a story about exploring your roots, with some Fish out of Water comedy at the beginning.The story was inspired by the novel Winterdance: The Fine Madness of Running the Iditarod, by Gary Paulsen.

 This film provides examples of: